michaelthew2/Phys250_Final_Project/README.md

 # Phys250_Final_Project

-# Open the final_script.ipyb file in Jupyter Notebook
-# It has all of my code, including 3D graphs
+Open the final_script.ipynb file in Jupyter Notebook It has all of my code, including 3D graphs